Daniel H. Kress: Vegetarianism

 Kress was originally a vegan and believed that butter, eggs, meat and milk should be avoided.
 He argued that plants contained "all the elements needed for the human body".
 Kress visited New Zealand in 1901.
 He worked at the Christchurch Medical and Surgical Sanitarium.
 He lectured at the Christchurch Art Gallery on food reform, condemning alcohol and meat consumption.
 Kress was a teetotaller who believed that animal flesh "created a craving for alcoholic drink".
+He argued that meat-eating shortens ones lifespan.

 Kress suffered from pernicious anemia and was expected to die in 1901.
 His wife arranged for him to be buried at Avondale College cemetery.
 However, he received a letter from Ellen G. White which advised he be given fresh-beaten eggs in grape juice, as "this will supply that which is necessary for your system".
+The letter also stated that eggs and milk should be included in the diet as these "cannot at present be dispensed with, and the doctrine of dispensing with them should not be taught".
 He followed the counsel given and slowly recovered.
 His health had deteriorated from an unbalanced vegan diet.
 He became a vegetarian, adding dairy and eggs to his diet.
 He fully recovered and lived another 55 years.
 Kress made other trips to New Zealand.
 In 1905, he lectured in Gisborne on dieting and longevity.
 He promoted a Biblical diet of fruit, grains, nuts and seeds as the original diet of mankind.
 Kress condemned tobacco smoking as a cause of cancer and a "crime to the community, as it poisons the air".

 Kress opposed the consumption of mustard, peppers, pickles and spices as they created a thirst for alcohol and were "not designed to be fed into the human body".
 In 1909, Kress and his wife authored the Good Health Cookery Book which contains meatless recipes based around cereals, fruits and vegetables.
 The Kresses advised two meals a day and suggested nutmeat or protose (a mixture of nuts and gluten) as substitutes for meat.